Stu1dd3m0n9/Fsd3-skinlab1.0/README.md

 Easiest: download `Fsd3SkinStudio-1.0-windows.zip` from the Releases page, unzip it anywhere, and run `Fsd3SkinStudio.exe`.
 No Python needed.

-From source: install Python, run `pip install -r requirements.txt`, then `python app.py`.
+From source: install Python, run `pip install -r source/requirements.txt`, then `python source/app.py`.
+All program files live in `source/`.

 ## How to use